Bi-Coloured-Python-Rock-Snake/creature/README.md

 ## Usage

-Suppose you have a function that is a part of your top-level API that at some point in time calls some deeply nested function:
+Here is how you can get from a sync API

 ```python
 import time